passepartoutvpn/passepartout/README.md

 ### Binaries

-Make sure to verify the signature of binary releases with [my GPG key][gpg-key].
-You can also fetch it from the public keyservers:
+All the [GitHub Releases][github-releases] come with Mac .dmg images for arm64 and x86_64, though currently limited to free features only.
+It's recommended that you verify the GPG signatures with [my GPG key][gpg-key], which you can also fetch from the public keyservers:

 ```
 gpg --recv-keys 28891B14B2635EA11F438034092E0218047A5650